Still Waters

 Party in Germany was after all the political arm of an occultic National

 Socialist movement that overthrew a conservative and democratic republic.
-This
+This oft-overlooked

-Christianity.
-Thus he argues, the bent toward violent coercion, the malignant
+argues, the bent toward violent coercion, the malignant racism, and the almost

-racism, and the almost religious devotion to messianic politics that so
+religious devotion to messianic politics that so characterize many of today's

-characterize many of today's "hate groups" are all attributes of fringe
+"hate groups" are all attributes of fringe liberalism, not

-the Oklahoma City bombing" (World magazine, May 20/27, 1995, p.
+bombing" (World magazine, May 20/27, 1995, p.
 23).
-Veith
+Veith even notes that

-were among the century's first environmental activists."
-This book
+century's first environmental activists."
+This book "forcefully

 (Softcover) $24.95